Braves try to adjust after Acuña’s season-ending injury

 An MRI showed the severity of the injury and the Braves made the announcement after the game, finishing the year for one of the most dynamic players in the majors.

-”I have no control over what happened and just have to do my best to come back stronger than ever.”

-Atlanta manager Brian Snitker said the injury is another setback that the team will have to handle.

-”(Acuna’s injury) is just another punch in the gut that we have to endure,” Snitker said on Sunday morning before the series finale against the Marlins.
+”(Acuña’s injury) is just another punch in the gut that we have to endure,” Atlanta manager Brian Snitker said on Sunday morning before the series finale against the Marlins.

 “He’s a young strong guy, he’ll recover great and he’ll continue a Hall of Fame career when he’s done.”